Azure/azure-sdk-for-go/sdk/monitor/query/azmetrics/README.md

 [Azure Monitor Metrics][metrics_overview] collects numeric data from monitored resources into a time series database.
 Metrics are numerical values that are collected at regular intervals and describe some aspect of a system at a particular time.
 Metrics are lightweight and capable of supporting near real-time scenarios, making them particularly useful for alerting and fast detection of issues.

-Note, each resource must be in the same region as the endpoint passed in when instantiating the client, and each resource must be in the same Azure subscription.
-Furthermore, the [metric namespace][supported_metrics] that contains the metrics to be queried must also be passed.

 ### Metrics data structure

 Each set of metric values is a time series with the following characteristics: